Ultimate Champaign Real Estate Investing Guide for 2026

 Housing

-The median home value in Champaign is , compared to the statewide median of and the national median market worth that is .
+The median home value in Champaign is , compared to the state median of and the United States median value that is .

-In the lease market, the median gross rent in Champaign is .
-Median gross rent throughout the state is , with a national gross median of .
+In the rental property market, the median gross rent in Champaign is .
+The median gross rent status statewide is , and the United States' median gross rent is .

 Housing Quick Stats